yunguan-wang/Tissue_positioning_system/README.md

 Outputs for the test example is in "./output/example/".

 ## Usage
-GoZ can be executed easily with the command line worker script.
+tps can be executed easily with the command line worker script.

 ```
-Worker script for GoZ
+Worker script for tps

 positional arguments:
   input_img             Absolute Input TIF image to be zonated, with signal of